apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

-The URL base that we send reports to (not including the path).
+The URL base that the plugin sends reports to (not including the path).
 This option only needs to be set for testing and Apollo-internal uses.
 </td>
 </tr>